Prerna13anand/n8n-ai-support-chatbot/README.md

 ## How to Use

-1.  **Import the Workflow:** Download the `Chatbot workflow.json` file from this repository and import it into your own n8n instance.
+1.  **Import the Workflow:** Download the `ai-support-workflow.json` file from this repository and import it into your own n8n instance.
 2.  **Configure the Nodes:**
     - Open the **Webhook** node and copy your new **Production URL**.
     - Open the **Message a model** node and ensure your AI provider credentials are set up.
 You can also customize the **System Prompt** with your own data.